Discovery Travel & Living (Europe): History

-Discovery Travel & Living was launched as Discovery Travel & Adventure Channel on 1 October 1998.
+On 19 August 1998, Discovery announced they would launch several new digital channels to coincide with the launch of Sky Digital platform, one of which would be Discovery Travel and Adventure Channel, which launched on 1 October 1998.
 It featured more adventure-related programmes.
 In Italy, the channel was launched on Sky Italia in 2003 together with Discovery Civilisation Channel and Discovery Science.
 On 1 February 2005 it was repositioned and rebranded as Discovery Travel & Living as a part of a "lifestyle" package from Discovery Communications, also including Discovery Home & Health and Discovery Real Time.
 It would now heavily feature lifestyle programming about travel, food, design, architecture and luxury.

 A one-hour timeshifted version named Discovery Travel & Living +1 launched on Sky on 24 November 2008.
 The timeshift channel closed on 20 January 2009 to make way for the launch of Investigation Discovery.

 In May 2009, the channel adopted a new logo and a new look and repositioned itself slightly.

 Discovery Travel & Living started HDTV simulcasting on channel 406 on Sky Italia from 1 February 2012.